STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Additional STaR-DRO Hyperparameter and Stability Diagnostics

 \paragraph{Treat weight decay as a first-class robustness hyperparameter.} For STaR-DRO, weight decay is not a generic optimization afterthought.
-It is part of the robustness mechanism.
-In our setting, the useful regime lies roughly in the range $\lambda \in [0.05, 0.15]$, with stronger values often preferable as group count and group sparsity increase.
+It is part of the robustness mechanism because it shapes how strongly the model can respond to concentrated robust reweighting.
+In our setting, the useful regime lies roughly in the range $\lambda_{\mathrm{wd}}\in[0.05,0.15]$, with stronger values often preferable as group count and group sparsity increase.

 \paragraph{Delay robust redistribution.} Activating DRO only after an initial SFT phase yields more reliable estimates of relative group hardness and avoids premature concentration on groups whose losses are transiently large only because the representation is still immature.

-Table~\ref{tab:star_dro_recommendations} summarizes the resulting operating ranges by group count.
-The table should be read as a stability-oriented initialization guide rather than as a universal optimum: the exact best setting remains task- and model-dependent, but the qualitative picture is consistent across the ablations.
+In practice, this means enabling robust reweighting from epoch~2 or later, with later activation becoming more useful as the group inventory becomes larger or sparser.